Points of Parity and Consumer’s Brand Preference

 A category point of parity means that the brand offers necessary category features.
 A bank will not be suitable, for example, unless it offers adequate ATM service.
-At first, some German car manufactures resisted adding cup holders, believing that car purists would not want such distractions in their car.
-But this became a “must have” for many and they eventually had to add them.
+At first, some German car manufacturers resisted adding cup holders, believing that car purists would not want such distractions in their cars.
+But this became a “must-have” for many and they eventually had to add them.

 Competitive Points of Parity